 Dynamic muscle strength can be precisely measured by the isokinetic method, which proposes a unidirectional analytical motion, performed at a constant angular velocity imposed by the experimenter [66].
 These characteristics result from the intervention of a variable resistance, constantly enslaved to the subject's capacity for effort.
 The isokinetic technique guarantees maximum muscle contraction during the entire exercise, and for each degree of joint movement.
 The measured isokinetic strength is, therefore, the closest reflection of the physiological reality of muscle contraction.
 This technique is commonly used in athletes to characterize their muscle performance [67] but also to detect bilateral asymmetries between homologous muscles or imbalances between agonist and antagonist muscles [68].
 It is also a technique that has demonstrated its usefulness in clinical practice, for example in revalidation, in orthopedic patients [69].
 However, isokinetic evaluation requires the use of sophisticated, expensive and non-portable measuring devices, which limits its feasibility in some environments.
 It should be noted that the use of the tools presented above may differ depending on the clinical context and measurement objectives.
 For example, if it seems worthwhile to recommend assessing grip strength in daily clinical practice, isokinetic therapy has added value in more specific clinical situations (e.g. muscle atrophy or unfavorable biomechanical conditions).
-[70, 71][72][73][73, 74][73][75][76][77][78, 79]

-In conclusion, handgrip strength measurement may be suitable for clinical practice while the measurement of knee flexors/extensors strength with both 1RM and dynamometers is more relevant but limited by the need for special equipment.
+Functional tests

+The sit-to-stand test as well as the walking speed test are also widely used to assess lower limb muscle strength, mainly among older adults [70, 71].

+The sit-to stand-test involves asking the subjects to stand up from a sitting position and to sit down 10 times as quickly as possible, with arms crossed, and the time required to complete the task is recorded.
+[72].
+Variations of the sit-to-stand test include the maximum number of times a subject can stand up and sit down on a regular chair in a given period of time, usually 30-seconds or 1-minute [73].
+Getting up and sitting in a chair involves activiation of lower limb muscles, this is why the sit-to-stand test represents a good alternative for measuring muscle strength of the lower limbs.[73, 74].
+This tests is simple and quick to perform.
+It has the advantage of requiring minimal equipement (i.e. conventional chair with armrests and chronometer) and not requiring highly qualified personnel [73].

+According to the recent systematic review of Graham, there is great variation in the methodology of walking speed measurement [75].
+In the field of sarcopenia, gait speed is usually assessed in accordance with the instruction in Short Physical Performance Battery [76].
+In brief, subjects are asked to walk at their usual speed for 4 m and the time required to perform the task is recorded.
+Walking speed is positively associated with muscle strength and, because walking speed is a quick and easy test to administer, not limited to a specific health care discipline, and is a reliable, valid and sensitive measure [77], it is often included in clinical and epidemiological research studies [78, 79] to estimate lower limb muscle strength.In conclusion, Handgrip strength measurement might be reasonable for clinical practice while the measurement of knee flexors/extensors strength with both 1RM and dynamometers is increasingly important yet restricted by the requirement of special equipment.
+Functional tests can be an alternative to this limit by allowing an estimate of lower limb muscle strength.

 How to express muscle strength?